 - Chronic pain

-Practicing breathwork brings physical, cognitive, emotional, and spiritual benefits to our lives, thus improving overall functioning.10 Because your breath directly impacts the way your nervous and other systems operate, learning to control how you breathe can help you experience greater well-being.
+Practicing breathwork brings physical, cognitive, emotional, and spiritual benefits, thus improving overall functioning.10 Because your breath directly impacts the way your nervous system operates, learning to control how you breathe can help you experience greater well-being.

 Coomer stresses that the benefits of breathwork are extensive: “Some of the most commonly researched and reported benefits are reduction in stress, better sleep, improved digestion, improved athletic performance, improved focus, improved sex life, and improved heart rate variability.
 Your breath is connected to nearly every other aspect of your health and wellness, so it has a plethora of benefits.”